 "Henry," he said.
 "Died a few years back."

-Before I could reply a couple entered, sitting on the opposite end of the long counter.
+Before I could reply, a couple entered, sitting at the opposite end of the long counter.
 The man made a production of lighting his companion's cigarette as Mike popped the cotton cloth across his arm.

 "Yell if you can handle another," he said.

-Hot and thirsty, I sipped the syrupy drink and pivoted on the stool to have a look around.
+Hot and thirsty, I sipped the syrupy drink and pivoted on the stool to look around.
 Then, either the rum or the moment nailed me.
 Maybe both.
-Like a motion picture fading into another scene, my imagination began recreating the room as I'd remembered it.
-Somewhere in my brain's recesses, fluorescent lighting dimmed and the walls began to darken.
-Jarring ring of pinball machines in back and labored strains of Mick Jagger began emanating from a jukebox.
+Like a motion picture fading into another scene, my imagination recreated the room as I remembered it.
+Somewhere in my brain's recesses, fluorescent lighting dimmed, and the walls began to darken.
+Jarring ring of pinball machines in the back, and labored strains of Mick Jagger began emanating from a jukebox.

 Scratched marble and corroded chrome replaced Mike's white plastic tables.
 His black and white tile had become dark, oiled wood.
 Blinking twice, I turned around.